Bleakwise/setUseAVX/README.md

     1. Solution: Use pattern matching to test for an opening brace on the same line as the constructor signature

 ### Advisory:
 I find this useful for my personal needs but I provide this to you "AS IS" per the MIT license.
-If it's here it worked for me, so maybe it will work for you, but user disgression is adviced.
+If it's here it worked for me, but user disgression is adviced.

 ### The MIT License (MIT)
 >